 Registering a Death

-Funeral arrangements are now "back to normal" and we will ask you how you would like to arrange the funeral, either by telephone call, video call, within our funeral home or a home visit.
+Funeral arrangements are now "back to normal" and we will ask you how you would like to arrange the funeral, either by telephone call, video call, within one of our funeral home's or a home visit.
 This is a guideline we are following in line with advice from the Government and the NAFD ( National Association of Funeral Directors ).
 We will arrange the funeral in exactly the same way and can either show you our brochure via video call, email you, in the office or at home.
 Everything we discuss during the arrangement will be typed up and posted to you the same day for your records, these are known as Confirmation of Funeral Arrangements.
 Don't forget though, out team is on hand 24/7 should you have any queries or concerns.

 Please note, if we are asked to carry out a home visit we will ask you if you would prefer us to wear a mask and of course we will sanitise.